-The purpose of this handbook is to provide Otolaryngology - Head and Neck Surgery residents with an orientation and overview of the training program at SIU School of Medicine.
+The purpose of this handbook is to provide Otolaryngology residents with an orientation and overview of the Otolaryngology - Head and Neck Surgery Training Program at SIU School of Medicine.
 This manual provides a competency-based set of educational goals and objectives, residency program guidelines, resident responsibilities, expectations, as well as institutional and program policies for the residents' training

-The residency program is conducted under the Requirements established by the Accreditation Council for Graduate Medical Education (ACGME) of which the Residency Review Committee (RRC) for Otolaryngology has direct responsibility for formulating policies for the organization and conduct of the Otolaryngology residency program.
-Readers should view the ACGME Otolaryngology - Head and Neck Surgery Program Requirements.
+The Residency Program is conducted under the Requirements established by the Accreditation Council for Graduate Medical Education (ACGME) of which the Residency Review Committee (RRC) for Otolaryngology has direct responsibility for formulating policies for the organization and conduct of the Otolaryngology residency program.
+In the Appendix A of this manual is a copy of the ACGME Program Requirements for Graduate Medical Education in Otolaryngology.
 Please read this document and become familiar with its contents.
-The reader may also view the Common Program Requirements on the ACGME website, which guide all accredited residency training programs.
+The reader may also view the Common Program Requirements on the ACGME website at www.acgme.org.